Docs

 HotswapAgent

 Download the JAR file and place it inside the JetBrains Runtime installation directory as lib/hotswap/hotswap-agent.jar.
-Use that exact file name — you’ll need to create the hotswap folder — for JetBrains Runtime to get it.
+Use this exact file name for JetBrains Runtime.
+You’ll need to create the hotswap folder.

 If you want to know more about the features of HotswapAgent, the documentation in the HotswapAgent webpage is a good resource.

-To enable hotswapping when launching the application, you need to pass -XX:+AllowEnhancedClassRedefinition -XX:HotswapAgent=fatjar as JVM arguments — not program arguments.
+To enable hotswapping when launching your application, pass -XX:+AllowEnhancedClassRedefinition -XX:HotswapAgent=fatjar as JVM arguments — not program arguments.

-If you have a Spring Boot application, you would launch the application by running the main() method of your application class.
-After you’ve launched it once, you’ll have a run configuration that you can edit in your IDE so that you can select the proper JDK and give the necessary parameters.
+If you have a Spring Boot application, you launch it by running the main() method of your application class.
+After you’ve launched it once, you’ll have a run configuration available.
+You can edit that run configuration in your IDE so that you can select the proper JDK and give the necessary parameters.

 To do that in IntelliJ IDEA, select Run Edit configurations….
 With your application run configuration chosen, you can select the JDK to use in the first drop-down.
 If JetBrains Runtime isn’t shown, you can select it through Select alternative JRE….

-In the same dialog you need to click Modify options Add VM options to be able to see the field where the JVM arguments can be defined.
-Then you can add -XX:+AllowEnhancedClassRedefinition -XX:HotswapAgent=fatjar.
+In the same dialog, click Modify options Add VM options to see the field where you can add the -XX:+AllowEnhancedClassRedefinition -XX:HotswapAgent=fatjar JVM arguments.

 If you have another type of application, you’ll need to pass the JVM options in the appropriate way.